 Book reports are written to explain the content of a book.
 Whether reporting on a fiction or nonfiction book, comprehension skills and strategies are used independently.
 When reporting on a book that is fiction, you will want students to include a plot map, character analysis, connections, and a brief book review.
-Fiction Book Reports A… Continue reading Simple Book Reports for All Books
+Fiction Book Reports A… Continue reading Book Report Templates for All Books

 Writers organize nonfiction text into five text structures.
 They are description, sequence, compare and contrast, cause and effect, problem and solution.
 Most text that students read above grade 4 is nonfiction.
 Text structure graphic organizers are a great way for students to organize their notes.
 Description Description is one example of a text structure.
 The text… Continue reading How are Text Structures Organized in Nonfiction?

 Text features for nonfiction are a great tool to help students focus on their reading.
 Most of the reading material in middle school and high school is nonfiction.
 Students struggle with nonfiction text.
 You might have told students to slow down, reread the text, add more evidence to their answer, or take better notes.
 While… Continue reading Why are Text Features for Nonfiction Important?